lumeche/notarius/README.md

 With more time allocated to this project, the following improvements could be made:

 1. Add automatic end-to-end tests by loading the entire context, sending some requests, and validating that the responses are correct.
 2. Enhance testing on the Persistence layer by using a real H2 file with some preloaded data to ensure it's being loaded correctly.
 3. Conduct performance testing to highlight the benefits of using caching.
 4. Add parameter validations, for instance, returning an error if the user sends an incomplete URL.
+5. Preload the cache with the content of the dabase making sure to not blow up the memory.